Richard Gorman discusses how animals can fit within the CSA model in this two part blog.

 There’s been a great deal of research on Community Supported Agriculture (CSA) and related models of alternative agriculture, but very little attention has been paid as to how animals fit into such systems.

-Horticultural forms of CSA have dominated research despite a growing number of projects in the UK farming and keeping animals simultaneously to vegetable cultivation such as, The Oak Tree Low Carbon Farm or Cae Tan, or even in some cases, applying the CSA model of sharing the responsibilities and rewards of farming to livestock production by itself, such as Chagfarm or Jollyfarm.
+Horticultural forms of CSA have dominated research despite a growing number of projects in the UK farming and keeping animals simultaneously to vegetable cultivation such as, The Oak Tree Low Carbon Farm or Cae Tan, or even in some cases, applying the CSA model of sharing the responsibilities and rewards of farming to livestock production by itself, such as Jollyfarm.
 There’s even some great examples of applying a CSA style model to beekeeping – Bungay Community Bees and Canalside Community Bees are just two more examples of the innovative ways people are integrating animal life into community supported food production, as a way of moving towards creating a more socially just, locally based, and sustainable food system.

 However, there are numerous barriers and challenges facing CSAs who want to innovate and expand to include animals and animal products as part of their share offer.
 Challenges range from dealing with livestock and slaughter regulations, to managing expectations and values of existing vegan and vegetarian members.